mattbostock/leavediary/README.md

 ## Project status

-TimeOff is __currently alpha-quality__ software.
+TimeOff is __currently incomplete and alpha-quality__ software.
 Not yet recommended for serious use.

 ## Requirements